 Some affiliate marketers choose to review the products of just 1 company, perhaps on a blog or other third-party site.
 Others have relationships with multiple merchants.

 If you're a retailer and you choose to work directly with affiliates, there are many things you can do to make your program appealing to potential promoters.
 You'll need to provide those affiliates with the tools that they need to succeed.
-That includes incentives for great results as well as marketing support and pre-made materials.
+That includes incentives for great results as well as marketing tools and pre-made materials.

-Native advertising is marketing in disguise.
+Native advertising is digital marketing in disguise.
 Its goal is to blend in with its surrounding content so that it’s less blatantly obvious as advertising.